HamdiAktar/HealthDashBoard/README.md

 #  A Simple Health Dashboard

-This project is a MVVM Xamarin.Fomrs app that shows how to create a Huawei Health integrated dashboard to display some basic information like the number of steps, total distance, total calories and heart rate.
+This project is a MVVM Xamarin.Forms app that shows how to create a Huawei Health integrated dashboard to display some basic information like the number of steps, total distance, total calories and heart rate.

 <p align="middle">
  <img src="./Assets/Screenshot1.jpg" width=20% />